abramconnelly/capricy/notes.md

 * move over to some SQL backend database
 * make sure to keep historic log entries (for debugging)
 * get rid of glitchy jump to timeline on load (add empty element to render before JS load)

+* timeline entries should have an edit button (and have them go to their respective edit pages when hit)
+  - decorate the timeline card with an edit button (only), which when pressed will deposit into edit page

+* edit page should have a (confirmed) delete button

+* swipe from timeline to calendar
+* nav bar at bottom to nav to timeline, calendar, stats, config and main 'add' button that expands to yesterday, today and day picker option